AdrianKazii/airflow-nasa-apod-etl/README.md

+### Project Overview: Airflow TLS Pipeline with Postgres and API Integration
+This project involves creating an ETL (Extract, Transform, Load) pipeline using Apache Airflow.
+The pipeline extracts data from an external API (in this case, NASA's Astronomy Picture of the Day (APOD) API), transforms the data, and loads it into a Postgres database.
+The entire workflow is orchestrated by Airflow, a platform that allows scheduling, monitoring, and managing workflow.

+The project leverages Docker to run Airflow and Postgres as services, ensuring an isolated and reproducible environment.
+We also utilize Airflow hooks and operators to handle the ETL process efficiently.

 ### 📸 Screenshots & Demo

 This section presents screenshots from the deployed ETL pipeline built with Apache Airflow and connected to a managed PostgreSQL instance on AWS (RDS).